Understanding the A star algorithm

 Let's define some terminology that will help us understand the algorithm.

-• Actions $(s)$ -> $\{a_1,a_2,a_3,...\}$ It refers to producing outcomes for a particular state. eg. the possible actions for the state of being at node 8 are movement to nodes 14, 30, and 33.
+It refers to producing outcomes for a particular state. eg. the possible actions for the state of being at node

-• Result $(s,a)$ -> $s'$ The combination of being in a particular state and taking a particular action produces a new state. eg. the state of being at node 8 and action of moving to node 14 results in the state of being at node 14 with it's own set of further possible actions.
+The combination of being in a particular state and taking a particular action produces a new state. eg. the state of being at node

-• Step Cost refers to the cost incurred in taking an action.
+8and action of moving to node14results in the state of being at node14with it's own set of further possible actions. - Step Cost refers to the cost incurred in taking an action.
 In the case of route finding, it can be the distance travelled while going from one node to another.

-• Path Cost is the summation of individual step costs along a path consisting of one or more nodes.
+- Path Cost is the summation of individual step costs along a path consisting of one or more nodes.

-• State Space is the set of all states we can be in.
+- State Space is the set of all states we can be in.
 We navigate the state space by applying actions.

-The A-star Algorithm
+The A-star Algorithm¶

 Let's start understanding these concepts using the map shown above.
 Let's use node 8 as start goal and node 2 as goal node.

-A* uses a metric called f-score which is a score to gauge how fruitful moving to the neighbor will be in finding the optimal path. $$ f = g + h $$ where $f$ is the f-score, $g$ or g-score is the path cost of a node, and h is a heuristic used to estimate distance between a node and the goal.
+where is the f-score, or g-score is the path cost of a node, and h is a heuristic used to estimate distance between a node and the goal.
 In this case, we'll be using euclidian distance between two nodes as the heuristic.

 Currently, the g-score of node 8 is zero while that of all others is set to infinity (as we don't have that knowledge yet).
-As a result, the f-score of all nodes except 8 is infinity. f-score of 8 is just the value of $h$ for 8.
+As a result, the f-score of all nodes except 8 is infinity. f-score of 8 is just the value of for 8.

 To make our lives easier we'll divide up the state space into separate segments:

-• Explored
+- Explored

-• Frontier
+- Frontier

-• Unexplored
+- Unexplored

 We'll start with the frontier consisting just the start node.
 Until the frontier is empty or we reach the goal node, we'll do the following:

-• Choose the node with the lowest f-score.
-At this moment it's node 8.
-Let's call this node the current node.
+f-score.
+At this moment it's node8.
+Let's call this node thecurrentnode. - If the

-• Add each neighbor to the frontier if it's not already in it.
-Ignore the neighbor if it's in the explored set.
-This will be highlighted below in the video frames titled "Already explored: {node}".
+frontierif it's not already in it.
+Ignore the neighbor if it's in theexploredset.
+This will be highlighted below in the video frames titled "Already explored: {node}". - In the former case (ie, if the neighbor wasn't in the

 This is how the map looks after one iteration of exploration. represents the frontier set.

-• Now we repeat the above steps again.
-This time the node with the lowest f-score will be 33.
+- Now we repeat the above steps again.
+This time the node with the lowest f-score will be

 This is how the map looks after second iteration.
 The explored set is indicated by and includes the nodes 8 and 33.
 (8 is highlighted as since it's the start node).